abuseofnotation/abuseofnotation.github.io/epigrams.md

 You won't get good at something by practicing it for 10000 hours --- you will get good by making 10000 mistakes.

-Anything worth doing is worth doing poorly.
+Anything worth doing is worth doing poorly --- aim to create the crappiest imaginable version of a great work, rather than a flawless but mediocre work.

 The clearest sign that people do not feel content with themselves is their desire to convert others to be like them.